ucdd2016/book/src/apps/together/proposal/bdd.md

 As the user of client
 I want to screenshot a portion of the map so that I use this screenshot as our canvas

+Scenario 1: the canvas background is non-exist
+    When I want to change the canvas background,
+    Then I can just screenshop a map region and paste it to the canvs.

+Scenario 2: the canvas background is exist
+    When I want to change the canvas background,
+    Then I can just screenshot a map region and update it to the canvas.

 ```
 ## Feature: My App's Feature 7